ICTD-IITD/LULC_Image_Segmentation/sample-data/train/ReadMe.txt

-The Eye in the Sky
-7th Inter IIT Tech Meet

 Please Note:
 1. sat and gt directories contains satellite images and their corresponding ground truth values in .tif format
 2. You may use the QGIS open source software to visually explore the data